They say…

 is still brewed at De Kluis, using barley malt, unmalted wheat, Saaz and Goldings hops, coriander seeds and dried curaçao peel.
 Some aficionados complain it has lost its character in Interbrew’s hands.
 I first tasted it in the early 1990s and though I have no detailed notes from the time, I do know it was so good then that it triggered off my enduring passion for Belgium and its beers.
 When I taste it today, for better or worse, I can still understand why.

 Served cool (and neat – in Belgium lemon is rarely added) in its distinctive chunky tumbler, is pale cloudy straw-yellow with a rich white head.
 The aroma is smooth, creamy and spicy, with a whiff of coriander and restrained hops.
-The palate is soft and wheaty at first, but soon reveals complex herbal and hoppy flavours as it swirls over the tongue, with tangy and perfumed fruit.
+The palate is soft and wheaty at first, but soon reveals complex herbal and hoppy flavours as it swirls over the tongue, with tangy and perfumed orange fruit.
 The hops become more rounded in the finish, dominated by a persistent fruity tanginess, and the final impression is creamy but clean and refreshing.

 Together coriander and hops can easily turn a beer into a shouting match of flavours if mishandled, as many brewers have found to their cost. gets it just right: the coriander is distinct but not overpowering, and beautifully integrated with a subtle blend of classic hop flavours that gives the beer a lift in just the right place.